interuss/monitoring/monitoring/uss_qualifier/configurations/README.md

 When referring to a configuration, three methods may be used; see [`FileReference` documentation](../fileio.py) for more details.

+Regardless of method used to refer to a configuration, the content of that configuration must be dict content following the [`USSQualifierConfiguration`](configuration.py) schema.

 * **Package-based**: refer to a dictionary (*.json, *.yaml) file located in a subfolder of the `uss_qualifier` folder using the Python module style, omitting the extension of the file name.
 For instance, `configurations.dev.uspace` would refer to [uss_qualifier/configurations/dev/uspace.yaml](dev/uspace.yaml).
 * **Local file**: when a configuration reference is prefixed with `file://`, it refers to a local file using the path syntax of the host operating system.
 * **Web file**: when a configuration reference is prefixed with `http://` or `https://`, it refers to a file accessible at the specified URL.

 ### Building

-A valid configuration file must provide a single instance of the [`USSQualifierConfiguration` schema](configuration.py) in the format chosen (JSON or YAML), as indicated by the file extension (.json or .yaml).
+A valid configuration file must provide a single instance of the [`USSQualifierConfiguration` schema](configuration.py) in the format chosen (JSON, YAML, Jsonnet), as indicated by the file extension (.json, .yaml, or .jsonnet).

+Note that the configuration file may use or refer to other files via [$refs](#references) in JSON, YAML, or Jsonnet.
+Jsonnet files may also use or refer to other files via [imports](https://jsonnet.org/learning/tutorial.html#imports).

 #### Personalization